 We welcome and encourage visits from parents of students.
-Visitors are to report to the elementary school office upon arrival at school and sign-in on the visitor roster.
-Because of space limitations and the potential disruption, students are not to bring other guests to school during school hours without the prior approval of the principal at least three days in advanc
+Visitors are to report to the elementary school office upon arrival at school and sign in on the visitor roster.
+Because of space limitations and the potential disruption, students are not to bring other guests to school during school hours without the principal's prior approval at least three days in advance.